 Though a small town, Laguna Beach has an outsize offering of galleries, museums, festivals, and theaters.
 The Laguna Art Museum sits on a cliff overlooking Martin beach.
 It hosts exhibitions of historic works from Laguna’s past and contemporary art.

-Where to stay: Casa Laguna Inn and Spa, inn at Laguna Beach
+- Where to stay: Montage Laguna Beach, Inn at Laguna Beach, Surf and Sand Resort

 5. La Jolla

 Just 13 miles north of San Diego lies beautifully manicured and art-rich La Jolla.
 La Jolla is known as the “Jewel of the Sea” and you can see why.

 Last November, I stayed at a cozy Air Bnb cottage in La Jolla and just loved the breathtaking oceanfront.
 The town is a beautiful fusion of nature, beaches, and fantastic food.

 In downtown La Jolla, the main drag is Prospect Street.
 It’s full of tony shops, galleries, and restaurants to explore.

 If it seems too pricey, there’s no harm window shopping.
 When hunger calls, stop in at Duke’s for some Hawaiian-themed food (delicious fish and Poke tacos) and ocean views.
 Or grab an açaí bowl at Be Fresh.

 Because La Jolla is a favored weekend getaway from San Diego, it supports dozens of art galleries and antique stores.
 The twin peaks of La Jolla’s art scene are the San Diego Museum of Contemporary Art and the La Jolla Playhouse.

 The museum is set in a a spectacular Robert Venturi-designed building on the side of a cliff.
 Newly renovated, it offers stunning seaside vistas along with modern and contemporary art luminaries.